railsbridge/docs/sites/workshop/teacher_training.deck.md

 <!SLIDE bullets incremental>
 # More general teaching tips
-* Don't think about what you're doing to do in the class, think about what they're going to do.
+* Don't think about what you're going to do in the class, think about what they're going to do.
 * tell them what you’re going to tell them, tell them, and tell them what you told them
 * ...?